CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/chaliceinteraction.md

         fluidInput(Collection<FluidStack>)
         ```

     - `#!groovy ItemStackList`.
 Sets the item outputs of the recipe.
 Requires greater than or equal to 0.
-(Default `null`).

         ```groovy
         output(ItemStack)